 - 4.1 Personal Data in this policy is personal data about an individual who can be directly or indirectly identified from that information.
-Personal Data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal). - 4.2 Data Subjects for the purpose of this policy include all living individuals about whom we hold Personal Data.
+Personal Data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal). - Pupil Data: Personal data related to individuals under our care, including minors. - Parent/Guardian Data: Contact and consent-related information required for managing pupil participation. - 4.2 Data Subjects for the purpose of this policy include all living individuals about whom we hold Personal Data.
 A Data Subject need not be a UK national or resident.
 Individuals should be allowed to exercise their rights in relation to their Personal Data, and Personal Data about them should be made available to individuals who request it. - 4.3 Data Controllers are the people who or organisations that determine the purposes for which, and the manner in which, any Personal Data is processed.
 They have a responsibility to establish practices and policies in line with relevant laws.
 We are the Data Controller of all Personal Data used in our business. - 4.4 Data Users include staff whose work involves using Personal Data.
 Data Users have a duty to protect the Personal Data they handle by following our policies relating to the protection and security of Personal Data at all times.
-All staff have a responsibility, when using Personal Data, to comply with any security safeguards and procedures we put in place. - 4.5 Data Processors include any people who or organisations that process Personal Data on behalf of a Data Controller.
+All staff have a responsibility, when using

+- Personal Data, to comply with any security safeguards and procedures we put in place. - 4.5 Data Processors include any people who or organisations that process Personal Data on behalf of a Data Controller.
 Employees of Data Controllers are excluded from this definition, but it could include third-party suppliers which handle Personal Data on our behalf. - 4.6 Processing is almost any activity that involves use of Personal Data.
 It includes obtaining, recording or holding Personal Data, or carrying out any operation or set of operations on Personal Data, including organising, amending, retrieving, using, disclosing, erasing or destroying it.
 Processing also includes transferring Personal Data to third parties. - 4.7 Special Categories of Data are sensitive categories of Personal Data about a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health or condition, sexual life, or sexual orientation.
 It also includes genetic and biometric Data (where used for ID purposes).
-Special Categories of Data can only be processed under strict conditions, and may require the explicit consent of the person concerned.

-- 4.8 Criminal Offence Data is Personal Data that relates to an individual's criminal convictions and offences.
+Special Categories of Data can only be processed under strict conditions, and may require the explicit consent of the person concerned. - 4.8 Criminal Offence Data is Personal Data that relates to an individual's criminal convictions and offences.
 It can only be processed under strict conditions, and may require the explicit consent of the person concerned. - 4.9 Data Breach is any act or omission which compromises the security, confidentiality, integrity or availability of Personal Data, or the safeguards that we or a third party put in place to protect the Personal Data, including losing the Personal Data or disclosing it to unauthorised people.